Home | Index | Blog | No Autistics Allowed: Autism Society Canada Speaks For Itself

 Minister Dryden, in your response to Ms Skelton, you mention,

-all along.
-Here are some other ways of stating what we have already stated:
+Here are some other ways of stating what we have

 These are reasonable and modest requests, made consistently for more than a year now, here adjusted slightly to cope with the escalation of rhetoric and demands accurately predicted, Minister Dryden, in the original open letter I wrote a long time ago, when your department was still a ministry: